fneb/netfra-eleventyone/src/site/index.md

 ---
 title: Netfra
-subtitle: Network and Infrastructure consulting
+subtitle: Network and Infrastructure Professional Services
 layout: layouts/base.njk
 ---

 ## What we do

-- Consulting on corporate network and infrastructure systems and structure
+- Technical consulting for corporate IT systems
-- Project management consulting, including all roles within the Agile lifecycle
+- Business IT strategy consulting
-- Enterprise Architecture development
+- Enterprise Architecture review and planning
+- Programme, Project, Product management, with a focus on Agile methodologies
-- Project planning and outlining
+- Developing and delivering training